Stucco is a popular choice because of its texture.

 You can start with the edges first using a brush and then roll the rest of the primer on the stucco.

-A thick nap roller tends to work best on the uneven surface.
+A thick nap roller tends to work best on uneven surfaces.

 1- Use Roller Grid: